 We hope that participants will not only build the skills to interpret Montana’s flora, fauna, and landscape, but that they will also gain a deeper understanding and appreciation for the natural world, and therefore become better stewards of it.
 This program is an excellent certification for those looking to pursue a career in environmental education or interpretive guiding, or those just looking to enhance their connection to place.

-During six days of experiential, field-based education, participants learn to identify species, interpret behaviors, and affirm ecological relationships.
-This foundational, applied knowledge not only enriches a sense of place, but also builds the confidence, attention, and curiosity to respect and conserve diverse ecosystems.
+During this experiential, field-based education, participants learn to identify species, interpret behaviors, and affirm ecological relationships.
+This foundational, applied knowledge not only enriches a sense of place, but also builds the confidence, attention, and curiosity to respect and conserve ecosystems.

 Condon, Montana